Tgrif49/Final-project-griffith/README.md

 <br><br>

 ## Regression Analysis <a name="section2"></a>
-Before we begun analyzing the regression models, we thought it was important to first visualize the data.
+Before we began analyzing the regression models, we thought it was important to first visualize the data.
 We set up our financial metrics (S&P500 Returns, CPI, and GDP Percent Change) as our Y variable and the unemployment rates (Construction, Finance, and Manufacturing) as our X variable.
 <br><br>
 ![](pics/SP500_Reg.png)
 <br><br>
-We noticed that all three X variables had a slight positive relation with the S&P 500 returns.
+We noticed that all three X variables had a slight positive relationship with the S&P 500 returns.
 However, this relationship was not strong enough to establish a statistically significant correlation between the three variables.
 <br><br>
 ![](pics/GDP_Reg.png)
 <br><br>